theforeman/puppet-puppet/README.md

 need to override `server_puppetserver_version`.
 More information in the Puppet Server section below.

-Many puppet.conf options for agents, masters and other are parameterized, with class documentation provided at the top of the manifests.
+Many puppet.conf options for agents, servers and other are parameterized, with class documentation provided at the top of the manifests.
 In addition, there are hash parameters for each configuration section that can be used to supply any options that are not explicitly supported.